igrishaev/whew/README.md

 ~~~

 The `all-of` function acts the same: it accepts a collection of futures and
-returns a future when all the items are completed:
+returns a future with completed items:

 ~~~clojure
 (-> ($/all-of [1 ($/future ($/future 2)) 3])